dabresua/curriculum_vitae/src/DBS_CV_remote.md

 ----

 **About me**: I’m a software engineer with a strong foundation in embedded systems and a current focus on cloud-native architectures.
 I specialize in designing and operating Kubernetes-based platforms, with hands-on experience in Python, Go, and AWS.
-I thrive in complex environments, contributing both as a team leader and an independent engineer.
+I thrive in complex environments, contributing both as a technical leader and an independent engineer.

 ----